un-ts/changesets-gitlab/README.md

 GITLAB_COMMENT_DISCUSSION_AUTO_RESOLVE # optional, automatically resolve added discussion when changeset is present, if you want to always resolve the discussion, you should actually use `GITLAB_COMMENT_TYPE=note` instead, default `true`
 GITLAB_COMMENT_CUSTOM_LINKS            # optional, override the links content referenced in the cli bot comment, use {{ addChangesetUrl }} placeholder for the dynamic URL to add a changeset
-GITLAB_ADD_CHANGESET_MESSAGE           # optional, default commit message for adding changesets on GitLab Web UI DEBUG_GITLAB_CREDENTIAL                # optional, whether to log when setting remote url with sensitive `token` displayed
+GITLAB_ADD_CHANGESET_MESSAGE           # optional, default commit message for adding changesets on GitLab Web UI DEBUG_GITLAB_CREDENTIAL                # optional, set to `1`/`true` to echo the remote URL when debugging git authentication; WARNING: the remote URL may contain credentials
 ```

 ### Example workflow